Akop1207/Customer_Trends_Data_Analysis/README.md

 # 👨🏻‍💻Customer Behavior Data Analyst  Project
-This project represents a complete, industry standard, end-to-end data analytics workflow, designed to mirror the real responsibilities of professional analysts in modern business environments.
-The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.
+This project represents a complete end-to-end data analytics workflow.The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.

 ## 📌 Project Overview
-The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by:
+The goal of this project is to  translate raw data into strategic business intelligence by:

 ✅ Data Preparation,Modeling & Exploratory Data Analysis (Python): Clean and transform the raw dataset for analysis.